demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-Microsoft_Defender_For_Endpoint_-_Isolate_Endpoint_README.md

-This playbook will auto isolate endpoints through Microsoft Defender For Endpoint by using Hostname,IP, or Device ID associated with the asset you wish to block.
+This playbook accepts an endpoint ID, IP, or host name and isolates it using the Microsoft Defender For Endpoint integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.